Below is an entry from my personal journal, one from about 20 years ago, but it still carries weight, at least for my own life journey.

 You don’t have to write at day’s end either.
 Pick the time that works best for you.
 Morning is often a better time for writing while you are fresh and you can write about your plans for the day as well as recall prior events.

 Don’t worry about the length of your entry.
 Even just one or two insightful sentences will bear fruit.
 Or you may write for a few pages.
-My typical entries are a couple of paragraphs.
+My typical entries are a few paragraphs.
 Over time you’ll find what works best for you.